XanderAP25/Study-Site/about.md

 ---
 layout: default
 title: About
-me:
 ---

 # About Me

-It is I, the creator of this site.
+It is I, the creator of this website.

 <img src="assets/images/IMG_4353.jpg" style="width:200px; float:right; height:600px">